 There also also medical conditions that can contribute to a dry mouth include diabetes, radiotherapy and Sjögren’s syndrome.

 Radiotherapy in the head and neck region, can cause the salivary glands to become inflamed.
-And as a result, they don’t produce as much saliva or the saliva that they produce is not effective in protecting the teeth and lubricating the soft tissues there.
+And as a result, the salivary glands don’t produce enough saliva or the saliva that they produce is not effective in protecting the teeth and lubricating the soft tissues there, resulting in a dry mouth.
 Sjogren’s syndrome is a condition where the immune system attacks and damages the salivary glands.

-Whenever there is dryness in the mouth, it’s important to understand its effect on your dental health.
+Whenever experiencing dry mouth, it’s important to understand its effect on your dental health.

-Saliva plays a really important role in keeping your mouth healthy.
-It helps keep everything in your mouth lubricated.
-When you have a dry mouth you may experience a number of issues such as a burning sensation or soreness in your mouth, dry lips, bad breath, a decreased or changed sense of taste, recurrent mouth infections such as oral thrush.
+Enough saliva plays a really important role in keeping your mouth healthy.
+Saliva production helps keep everything in your mouth lubricated.
+When you have a dry mouth you may experience a number of issues such as a burning sensation or soreness in your mouth, dry cracked lips, bad breath, a decreased or changed sense of taste, recurrent mouth infections such as oral thrush.

-Saliva also contains a lot of antibodies and and minerals to help protect your teeth from bacteria and decay.
+Saliva also contains a lot of antibodies and and minerals to help protect your teeth from bacteria and decay and keeps your mouth moist.
 When you have decreased saliva and a dry mouth, people tend to have more dental issues like holes in the teeth, tooth decay, and gum disease.

-In very severe cases, especially if dry mouth is caused by radiotherapy or Sjogren’s syndrome, there are some medications that can be prescribed to help stimulate the salivary glands to produce more saliva.
+In very severe cases, especially if dry mouth is caused by radiotherapy or Sjogren’s syndrome damaging your salivary glands, there are some medications that can be prescribed to help stimulate the salivary glands to produce more saliva.

 Note: All content and media on the Elevate Dental website and social media channels are created and published online for informational purposes only.
 It is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.